zubinchopra/portaldocs/portal-sdk/generated/top-style-guide-html-css-sanitization.md

 | list-style | Criterion 3 |  Disallowed.
 Use expanded properties instead of the shorthand (list-style-type, etc) |
 | user-select | Criterion 4 |  Disallowed.
 Use Framework class msportalfx-unselectable to achieve the same result. |

 CSS media queries are not supported, and are filtered out.
 The most common scenario for media queries is responding to container size.
-Extensions support this feature by subscribing to the container ViewModel tile size property as specified  in the LAYOUTDOC(LINKTOLAYOUTHERE) [portalfx-no-pdl-programming.md](portalfx-no-pdl-programming.md), [portalfx-parts-overview.md](portalfx-parts-overview.md), or [top-extensions-forms.md](top-extensions-forms.md).
+Extensions support this feature by subscribing to the container ViewModel tile size property as specified  in [portalfx-no-pdl-programming.md](portalfx-no-pdl-programming.md), [top-legacy-parts.mdd](top-legacy-parts.md), and [top-extensions-forms.md](top-extensions-forms.md).

 <a name="svg-sanitization"></a>
 ## SVG sanitization